NCAR/crayenv/README.md

 within the container

-If invoked within PBS job environment, for the first time it will create a small SLURM cluster involving the nodes in the PBS job and start the cluster.
+If invoked within PBS job environment, for the first time it will create a small SLURM cluster (within container) involving the nodes in the PBS job and start the cluster.
 During subsequent invokation it will use the same SLURM cluster to launch the jobs.
+The SLURM cluster can be queried using usual slurm commands like sinfo, scontrol etc. but the commands need to be invoked within the container.

 ## Building Applications